sccn/sccn.github.io/tutorials/II/II.5_component_clustering_tools.md

 and ERSP measures into 10 component clusters.

+### Visualizing clusters

-<u>Visualizing clusters:</u> Selecting one of the clusters from the list
+Selecting one of the clusters from the list shown in the upper left box displays a list of the cluster components in the text box on the upper right.

-shown in the upper left box displays a list of the cluster components in the text box on the upper right.
-Here, *SO2 IC33* means "independent component 33 for subject SO2," etc. The *All 10 cluster centroids* option in the (left) text box list will cause the function to display results for all but the *ParentCluster* and *Outlier* clusters.
+Here, *SO2 IC33* means "independent
+component 33 for subject SO2," etc.

+The *All 10 cluster centroids* option in the (left) text box list will cause the function to display results for all but the *ParentCluster* and *Outlier* clusters.
 Selecting one of the plotting options below (left) will then show all 10 cluster centroids in a single figure.

 For example, pressing the *Plot scalp maps* option will produce the figure below: